-5 Steps to create an effective community strategy
+How to create an effective strategy for your occupiers?

 If you don't know where you're going, it's hard to plan.
-Therefore it's important for your community to set meaningful goals and then plan the steps for how to fulfill these goals.
+Therefore, it's important for your community to set meaningful goals and plan the steps for how to fulfill these goals.
 Whether you’re looking to set new priorities, outline plans for growth, determine a product roadmap or plan your investment decisions, you’ll need a strategy.
-Because a community strategy is essential for every community’s success, we will help you with the first steps.
-Let's have a look at them:
+Community strategy is essential for every community’s success, and we will help you with the first steps.
+Let's have a look:

 Step 1: Gather the facts

 To know where you’re heading, you have to know where you are right now.
-So before you start looking ahead, you should review the past performance or the current situation.
+Before you start looking ahead, you should review past performance and your current situation.
 Look at each area of the business and your community, then determine what worked well, what could have been better and what opportunities lie ahead.
 There are many tools and techniques available to help with this process, such as SWOT analysis.

 Step 3: Get to know your community members

-You have all the data, you know your community purpose, vision, and values; you know your members, you have identified the shared purpose and you have set goals and decided what to measure.
-In other words, you should be able to describe the current state and the desired state in the future.
-Now it is time to create an action plan and think about the individual steps needed to reach your final destination.
-The last step in the process of strategic planning is to think about how many people and what budget you will need for all these activities.
+You have all the data, you know your community purpose, vision, and values; you know your community members, you have identified the shared purpose, set goals and decided what metrics to measure.
+Now, it’s time to create an action plan and think about the individual steps needed to reach your final destination.
+The last step in the process of strategic planning is to think about how many people and what budget you will need for these activities.
 Best of luck!

 Liked it?
 Share with your friends ⬇️.